-6. Impact of Corporate Image Change on Corporate Crisis Management and Countermeasures

-The Group focuses on the operation of its own industry, continuously pursues the sustainable operation and growth of the enterprise, actively strengthens internal management, and improves product quality and production efficiency.
-In addition, the Group constantly introduces excellent talents, cultivates the strength of the business team, and returns the business results to shareholders and the public, so as to fulfill the social responsibility of the enterprise.
+6. Impact of Corporate Image Change on Corporate Crisis Management and Countermeasures introduces excellent talents, cultivates the strength of the business team, and returns the business results to shareholders and the public, so as to fulfill the social responsibility of the enterprise.
 The Group's business results and the Company's good reputation, as of the date of publication of the annual report, there is no corporate image change caused by the enterprise crisis.